 A Layered Model Designed for Sales Success

 Avigilon’s sales team is composed largely of independent contractors.
 For the company to grow, these employees need to understand Avigilon’s complex line of HD cameras and security systems, and how they benefit potential clients.
-After a thorough needs analysis, the company determined that a multi-stage development program was necessary to meet their needs.
-This layered approach is helping Avigilon produce a sales team has the product knowledge and sales skills necessary for company’s growth into the future.
+After a thorough needs analysis, the company determined that a multi-stage development program was necessary to meet their company sales objectives and ensure their sales team was knowledgable and comfortable with their full product line.
+This layered approach is helping Avigilon create and maintain a sales team that has the product knowledge and sales skills necessary to achieve the company’s future growth projections.

 Building a Sustainable Talent Pipeline